macj314/to-do-list-csharp/README.md

 ## Description

-This application will record items that hold descriptions.
+This application will record items that hold descriptions and put them into a list for use with MSTest.

 ## Setup/Installation Requirements